 Available with 3D Analyst license.

 TINs are a form of vector-based digital geographic data and are constructed by triangulating a set of vertices (points).
-Features form the edges of triangles and therefore, influence the surface at their location.
+Features form the edges of triangles and influence the surface at their location.
 Since the underlying triangulation defines the surface, you may want to take a closer look at it using TIN symbology renderers in ArcGIS Pro.

-You can display just one type of TIN feature, for example, just the triangles or all the TIN features.
+You can display just one type of TIN feature, for example, only the triangles or all the TIN features.
 You can also symbolize each feature type using separate symbology.
 TIN nodes and triangles can be tagged with integer values to allow you to store additional information about them.
 These integer values can be used as lookup codes, for example, to indicate the accuracy of the input feature data source or the land-use type code for areas on the surface.
 The codes can be derived from fields in the input feature classes.
 You can symbolize tagged features with unique values.
 There are several different symbology renderers available for TIN surfaces in ArcGIS Pro.

 Use the Symbology pane to change symbology of a TIN